gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 The function handles finding the parent `File` node along with creating the slug.
 Run the development server again and you should see logged to the terminal two slugs, one for each markdown file.

 Now lets add our new slugs directly onto the `MarkdownRemark` nodes.
-This is powerful as any data we add to nodes is available to query later with GraphQL.
+This is powerful, as any data we add to nodes is available to query later with GraphQL.
 So it'll be easy to get the slug when it comes time to create the pages.

 To do so, we'll use a function passed to our API implementation called [`createNodeField`](/docs/bound-action-creators/#createNodeField).
 This function allows us to create additional fields on nodes created by other plugins.
 Only the original creator of a node can directly modify the node—all other plugins (including our `gatsby-node.js`) must use this function to create additional fields.